Kumar Bowls India To T20 Series Win Over England - UrduPoint

 Chris Jordan followed up with 4-27 before Ravindra Jadeja's unbeaten 46 kept India in the game.

+"It is very disappointing but we didn't play anywhere near well enough to win the game," said Buttler.
+"I think we got what we deserved."
+But he took some comfort from the performance of Lancashire team-mate Gleeson ahead of Sunday's series finale at Nottingham's Trent Bridge.

+"It's not just the wickets, but the guys he got out as well...It was a fantastic debut," said Buttler.

-Gleeson struck with just his sixth ball in international cricket, removing Rohit for a quickfire 31 when the opener top-edged a hook before wicketkeeper Buttler holding a good catch as he ran back.
+Gleeson struck with just his sixth ball in international cricket, removing Rohit (31) when the opener's top-edged hook was well caught by wicketkeeper Buttler, running back.

 Star batsman Kohli, now without a hundred in 76 international innings across all formats, fell for just one when he sliced Gleeson and Dawid Malan held a fine catch over his shoulder as he ran from backward point.